matomo-org/matomo-sdk-ios/README.md

 Use the following in your Podfile.

 ```
-pod 'PiwikTracker', '~> 4.4'
+pod 'MatomoTracker', '~> 4.4'
 ```

 Then run `pod install`.
-In every file you want to use the PiwikTracker, don't forget to import the framework with `import PiwikTracker`.
+In every file you want to use the MatomoTracker, don't forget to import the framework with `import MatomoTracker`.

 ## Usage
 ### Configuration

-Before the first usage, the PiwikTracker has to be configured.
+Before the first usage, the MatomoTracker has to be configured.
 This is best done in the `application(_:, didFinishLaunchingWithOptions:)` method in the `AppDelegate`.

 ```
-PiwikTracker.configureSharedInstance(withSiteID: "5", baseURL: URL(string: "http://your.server.org/path-to-piwik/piwik.php")!)
+MatomoTracker.configureSharedInstance(withSiteID: "5", baseURL: URL(string: "http://your.server.org/path-to-matomo/piwik.php")!)
 ```

-The `siteId` is the ID that you can get if you [add a website](https://piwik.org/docs/manage-websites/#add-a-website) within the Piwik web interface.
-The `baseURL` it the URL to your Piwik web instance and has to include the "piwik.php" string.
+The `siteId` is the ID that you can get if you [add a website](https://matomo.org/docs/manage-websites/#add-a-website) within the Matomo web interface.
+The `baseURL` it the URL to your Matomo web instance and has to include the "piwik.php" string.

 #### Opting Out

-The PiwikTracker SDK supports opting out of tracking.
-Please use the `isOptedOut` property of the PiwikTracker to define if the user opted out of tracking.
+The MatomoTracker SDK supports opting out of tracking.
+Please use the `isOptedOut` property of the MatomoTracker to define if the user opted out of tracking.

 ```
-PiwikTracker.shared?.isOptedOut = true
+MatomoTracker.shared?.isOptedOut = true
 ```

 ### Tracking Page Views

-The PiwikTracker can track hierarchical screen names, e.g. screen/settings/register.
-Use this to create a hierarchical and logical grouping of screen views in the Piwik web interface.
+The MatomoTracker can track hierarchical screen names, e.g. screen/settings/register.
+Use this to create a hierarchical and logical grouping of screen views in the Matomo web interface.

 ```
-PiwikTracker.shared?.track(view: ["path","to","your","page"])
+MatomoTracker.shared?.track(view: ["path","to","your","page"])
 ```

 You can also set the url of the page.
 ```
-let url = URL(string: "https://piwik.org/get-involved/")
+let url = URL(string: "https://matomo.org/get-involved/")
-PiwikTracker.shared?.track(view: ["community","get-involved"], url: url)
+MatomoTracker.shared?.track(view: ["community","get-involved"], url: url)
 ```

 ### Tracking Events